qingshan070/virtual-world-framework/README.md

 ## License

-This project is licensed under a custom Virtual World Framework License.
+This project is licensed under a custom Virtual World Infrastructure License.
 The license permits personal study, education, research, and non-commercial evaluation.

 Commercial use, SaaS / hosted deployment, or integration into closed-source products requires separate written permission from the copyright holder.